Diamond Hair Clinic and Dr. Mehmet Demircioglu

 How should you read before and after photos?

-When you compare photos, look at the hairline softness, the temple balance, the growth direction, and whether the donor area still looks healthy.
-Lighting, angle, hair length, and wet or dry hair can all change how a result appears.
+When you compare photos, look at the softness of the hairline, the temple balance, the growth direction, and whether the donor area still looks healthy.

-I also want you to ask a more important question.
-Does the result still look natural as the person ages and if native hair continues to thin?
+Does the result still look natural as the person ages, and if native hair continues to thin?
 I judge photos together with donor preservation, future hair loss, and realistic density.

 What do I look for in a successful result?

 When I look at before and after photos, I judge the result by more than how full the front looks.
-I look for a soft hairline, balanced temples, natural growth direction, and density that looks believable in normal light.

-I also look carefully at the donor area.
 A successful result should improve the front or crown without making the back of the scalp look overused.

-Good proof is quiet.
 The result should belong to the face, the grafts should follow the natural flow of the hair, and the plan should still make sense if hair loss continues over time.

 What does the package include?